Arnold & Son Ultrathin Tourbillon Gold Blue

 Movement

 Arnold & Son owns a treasure trove of impressive movements.
-The Ultrathin Tourbillon collection is primarily powered by the manual-winding calibre A&S8200, which promises a power reserve of 90 hours.
+The Ultrathin Tourbillon watches for men are primarily powered by the manual-winding calibre A&S8200, which promises a power reserve of 90 hours.
 Arnold & Son later updated this in-house movement to create a calibre A&S8300 that offers a running autonomy of a whopping 100 hours.
 The line-up also houses a skeletonised version driven by calibre A&S8220.

 ABOUT THE MOVEMENT